top of page

 EPS Team

-This blog dives into the rise of mixed-use developments—what’s fueling them, how they impact cities and investors, what trends are shaping the sector, and why strong leadership is essential for success.
+This blog explores the continued rise of mixed-use developments, examining the key drivers behind their growth, the impact they have on cities and investors, emerging trends shaping the sector, and why securing top-tier real estate leadership is essential to executing and sustaining these projects successfully.

 What Are Mixed-Use Developments? 🤔